wacl-york/quant-scraper/README.md

 ## Scheduled scrapes

-By default, a full scrape of all devices from the previous day is run at 13:00 UTC.
+By default, a full scrape of all devices from the previous day is run at 13:00 UTC, with the resulting data uploaded to Google Drive.
 This can be configured by clicking the `Scheduled Tasks` tab of the Cluster page (in itself accessed from the ECS page).
 To change the scraping parameters, add the appropriate flags to `Command override`.
 The available flags can be viewed by running `python entry.py --help`.

+For example, Seba has requested that not all devices are included in the pre-processed `Analysis` CSV files, which is specified through the `--preprocess-devices` flag.

+**NB: sometimes just changing the CRON specification can remove the command override parameters, make sure to back them up before modifying any part of the scheduled task.**

 ## One-off scraping runs